winksaville/csgrs/readme.md

 Subtraction and intersection naturally follow from set operations.
 If union is `A | B`, subtraction is `A - B = ~(~A | B)` and intersection is `A & B = ~(~A | ~B)` where `~` is the complement operator.

 # Todo
+- set/get shared data per polygon, ensure preserved through operations
-- Extrusions from X, Y, or Z
+- Extrusions across arbitrary vector
 - Projection
 - dxf/svg import/export
 - color